Wendi-WL/data-structures-algorithms-programs/README.md

-# Programs with applications of Data Structures and Algorithms
+# Data Structures and Algorithms Programs

+Below are descriptions of the 3 programs in this repo that have applications of different data structures and algorithms.

 ## 1. Image Chain Transformation